Application & Audition Procedures (BM, MM, DMA)

 Applicants are strongly encouraged to apply for a teaching assistantship, in which case a campus audition/interview is required.
 TA applicants must also take the theory placement exam that is offered on all audition days.

-Available for students at all levels of study who demonstrate outstanding promise in music composition.
+Scholarships are available for students at all levels of study who demonstrate outstanding promise in music composition.
 All applicants are automatically considered for music scholarship unless their application is received after deadlines.

 Grants are also available specifically for contemporary music performance (AURA).
 Grant awards are determined by general wind, string and percussion auditions held at the start of each semester.
 Pianists and vocalists interested in these grants should arrange for auditions with Dr. Rob Smith.